Nunez, Rockies avoid sweep, beat D-Backs for rare road win

-PHOENIX (AP) — Light-hitting Dom Nunez doubled twice and singled as the Colorado Rockies avoided a three-game sweep by the team with the worst record in the majors, beating the Arizona Diamondbacks 9-3 Wednesday.
+Dom Nunez doubled twice and the Rockies had five extra-base hits and went 7 for 14 with runners in scoring position to beat the Arizona Diamondbacks 9-3, avoiding a three-game sweep by the team with the worst record in the majors.

 The Rockies won for just the seventh time in 40 road games this season.
 They’re 31-17 at Coors Field.

+“We just haven’t done that enough over the course of the year, especially on the road so it was good to see some extra-base hits,” Black said.
+“Those have been few and far between.”

-Nunez began the day batting just .159.
-He scored twice, drove in a run and drew a walk.
-Yonathan Daza drove in two runs and Ryan McMahon singled twice and scored twice.
+Nunez, who began the day hitting just .159, also singled, scored twice and drove in a run.
+Yonathan Daza had two RBIs and Ryan McMahon singled twice and scored twice.

 Josh VanMeter hit a two-run homer for the Diamondbacks, who were trying to sweep a three-game series for the first time since April 20-22 against Cincinnati Reds.

 Chi Chi Gonzalez (3-5) allowed three earned runs and six hits in five innings.
 He also contributed an RBI single.
+It was Gonzalez’s first win since May 1, a span of nine starts.

+“It’s very satisfying,” Gonzalez said.
+“We played great ball, great defense and the hitters did their thing.”

 The Rockies scored twice in the sixth off reliever Jordan Weems (0-1) for a 4-3 lead and added four runs in the seventh.